dy/wavearea/r&d.md

 4. Mix of 3 and 1: units indicate time, values indicate block
 - lazy solution: can be fixed on experimental stage

+## [x] Looping method -> custom UI for audio element: we need better UI anyways

+0. Same way we observe currentTime via raf, we can loop
+- short pieces are not loopable nicely
++ solves long pieces

+1. Create a clone of audio with selected fragment and loop it
+- keeping UI in sync
++ standard API
++ natural extension
+- can be costly to immediately create a big slice
+  ~ there's no difference perf-wise between set & loop -> yes, create bg wav buffer onselection, and fully intercept audio
+  * may need alternative UI, since original UI can fail

+2. -> Custom UI for audio tag
++ anyways we were going to do that
++ better control over displayed data
++ it can allow removin unusable parts

+3. Custom UI via AudioSourceNode
++ better integration with audio buffers
++ no need to constantly (re) encode wav
+- requires sending audio buffers to main thread
+- not as reliable as just audio